 We are pleased to present to you this year's water quality report.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-For billing information, administrative assistance, permits, tap fees and to attend scheduled public meetings please call 970-668-5500.
-For questions about this Drinking Water Consumer Confidence Report, operations and emergencies please call 970-262-0217 for Matthew Willitts.
+For billing information, permits, tap fees, and other administrative assistance please call 970-468-6875, or see our website at www.dillonvalleymetro.com.
+For questions about this Drinking Water Consumer Confidence Report, operation, and water system emergencies, please contact MATTHEW WILLITTS at 970-262-0217.